 The Unique Benefits of Eating Colorful Foods

-Consuming a diet well varied in all the nutritional colors to support health is essential for optimal living.
+Colorful foods have great health benefits and add life to our daily meals.
+Consuming a diet well varied in all the colorful foods to support health is essential for optimal living.
 The colors of nutrition come in a wide range of sizes, shapes and of course, colors.
 Every product of Earth contains a unique design created to fulfill a function.

 Eat the Rainbow: